sass/sass/doc-src/SASS_CHANGELOG.md

 * Raise an informative error when function arguments have a mispaced comma, as in `foo(bar, )`.

+* Fix a performance problem when using long function names such as `-moz-linear-gradient`.

 ## 3.0.3

 [Tagged on GitHub](http://github.com/nex3/haml/commit/3.0.3).